KahaanGandhi/multi-armed-bandits/README.md

 ## Multi-Armed Bandit Problems

 The Multi-Armed Bandit (MAB) problem, a one-state Markov decision process, is a powerful framework in decision theory and reinforcement learning (RL).
 It describes an agent choosing among multiple options ("arms") in a series of trials to maximize cumulative reward.
-Focusing on stochastic and stationary reward distributions, each arm provides a random reward from a constant distribution.
+Focusing on stochastic and stationary reward distributions, each arm provides a random reward from a time-invariant distribution.
 The agent's goal is to identify the arm with the highest expected reward, balancing exploration (trying different arms) and exploitation (choosing the best-known arm).
 Too much exploration wastes time on suboptimal arms, while too much exploitation can miss better options.
 Optimizing total reward requires balancing these strategies effectively.

 MAB strategies are widely used across industries to optimize decisions under uncertainty and address the cold start problem, where traditional machine learning and collaborative filtering methods struggle due to insufficient data or context for accurate predictions.
 In content recommendation systems like Spotify's, MAB algorithms dynamically select genres and songs based on real-time user interactions [[1](https://research.atspotify.com/publications/explore-exploit-explain-personalizing-explainable-recommendations-with-bandits/)].
 In online advertising, companies like Facebook use MAB algorithms to optimize ad selection with limited initial data [[2](https://dl.acm.org/doi/abs/10.1145/3442381.3450074)].
 Yahoo uses MAB algorithms to test headlines for user engagement [[3](https://arxiv.org/abs/1908.06256)]..